 Just like how the price of gas varies from one station to the next, so too does an airbag.
 Regrettably, though, the quality often does as well.

-Some options include obtaining one from a junkyard, buying one online, or purchasing an OEM one straight from the factory.
+Some options include obtaining one from a junkyard, buying one online, or acquiring an OEM one straight from the factory.

-Just know that most mechanics praise the use of OEM products not only due to their dependability and longevity but the warranty they carry as well.
+Just know that most mechanics praise the use of OEM products not only due to their reliability and durability but the warranty they carry as well.
 The flip side, though, is that they do often cost a bit more.

 How Long Does The Replacement Take